-U.S. Treasury debt securities
+U.S. Treasury Debt Securities

 T-Notes mature in two to 10 years and pay a coupon every six months.
 T-Bonds mature in 20 to 30 years, and like T-Notes pay a coupon every six months.

-Interest received from U.S. Treasury debt securities is taxable at the federal level, not at the state level.
+Interest received from U.S. Treasury debt securities is taxable at the federal level, but not at the state level.
 However, if you purchase a Treasury debt security in the secondary market at a deeper discount than you’d receive if buying at auction, and then you resell it at a profit or receive full face value at maturity, those gains are taxable at both the federal and state level.
-These things can get tricky, so consult your tax adviser for more information.
+These things can get tricky, so consult your tax professional for more information.

-How T-Bills earn a return at maturity
+How T-Bills earn a return at maturity.

 Here’s a quick example: